Ciaxur/DenoChart/README.md

 # Canvas-API Chart for Deno
-A graph library for deno.
+A graph library for Deno.
 Inspired by [Chart.js](https://www.chartjs.org/).
 A simpler implementation for basic bar graphs that save to an image.

 ## 🚀 Use with Deno
 ```typescript